 - LLNL researchers have authored an accelerated publication: Rapid in silico design of antibodies targeting SARS-CoV-2 using machine learning and supercomputing

 Small molecule (drug) discovery modeling

-- The Laboratory is computationally screening over 700 million commercially available small molecule compounds to identify the subset that can be developed into antiviral drugs for COVID-19.
+- The Laboratory is computationally screening millions of commercially available small molecule compounds to identify the subset that can be developed into antiviral drugs for COVID-19.
 When potential candidates are identified, we conduct additional machine learning screens for improving safety and pharmacokinetic profiles of the potential drugs.
 Initial small molecule predictions are available on the LLNL COVID-19 Data Portal.
 Additional information about this effort is available on the LLNL Computing website: Small Molecules, Big Possibilities and Iteration and Scalability.

 Structural protein modeling

 - We are developing computational drug target identification tools to accelerate the process of finding new drugs.
 Our initial structural predictions for the SARS-CoV2 spike protein are available on the LLNL COVID-19 Data Portal.
 Additional information about the data is available on the LLNL Computing website: Open to the Research Community.